Director, Filmmaker, and Musician in São Paulo, State of São Paulo, Brazil

 Jarbas Agnelli is a Brazilian multimedia artist who uses film, photo, illustration and music to communicate ideas.
 In 2001 he founded AD Studio, a production house in São Paulo, Brazil, which over the last decade has become internationally recognized for its work in advertising, music videos, shorts, internet and tv content and soundtracks.
-In his many years as studio head, he has directed over 450 films, the majority of which utilize his unique mix of special effects and alternative filming techniques.
+In his many years as studio head, he has directed over 550 films, the majority of which utilize his unique mix of special effects and alternative filming techniques.
 Always interested in technology, Jarbas' development as a filmmaker has paralleled the rise of digital media and computer processing.
 In the late nineties he was producing entire digital commercials and soundtracks alone at his home, as one of the pioneers of full CGI in Brazil.
 After winning several Brazilian MTV music video awards, with videos produced in this way, he decided to open AD Studio with a group of friends.
 Prior to AD Studio, Jarbas spent many years working as an in house art director for several major Brazilian advertising agencies.
 During this period, his work garnered him several national and international awards (Cannes, Clio, NY Festival, Andy, El Ojo, Profissionais do Ano, etc) .
 In 2001 he won the Grand Prix at Clio for his spot "The Week", as well as 3 Gold Lions (Direction, Creation and Soundtrack of the piece).
 His viral work "Birds on the Wires" was picked as one of the Top 25 best videos on Youtube by the first ever Youtube Play Guggenheim - A Biennial of Creative Videos.
 The video has been viewed millions of times online and was exhibited at the Guggenheim museums in New York, Berlin, Bilbao and Venice.
 Jarbas also did the viral video "The City of Samba", a tilt-shift time-lapse short about Rio de Janeiro and Carnival, which was produced in collaboration with the Australian photographer Keith Loutit.
-Both Birds on the Wires and The City of Samba became TED talks (TEDxSP and TEDxRio 20) where Jarbas gave speeches and performed with a small orchestra.
-He recentely received 2 Lions in Cannes for "Is the New", a stop-motion spot.
-On the musical side, Jarbas was a member of the electronic music group AD, which released an acclaimed album on Trama Records.
-He now makes music with his son Gabriel as part of the new electronica/pop duo Vertikkal, plus several ongoing personal and collaborative music projects.
+Both Birds on the Wires and The City of Samba became TED talks (TEDxSP and TEDxRio 20) where Jarbas gave speeches and performed with a small orchestra, performance he's being doing regularly on different cities and countries.
+Jarbas is starting his new company, Birds on the Wires, aimed at creative multimedia projects based on innovation.